Ross Procedure

 The pulmonary valve is usually under less stress because the right pumping chamber doesn't need to generate as much force to push blood to the lungs.
 A replacement valve can be more likely to succeed in the pulmonary position because demand on this valve is less.

 Even after the pulmonary valve is moved into the aortic valve position, it can continue to grow normally in a child who is not fully grown.
 It also can handle the high volume of blood flow from the lower pumping chamber out to the body.
-There is generally no need for long-term medication either.
-Studies show that this procedure is effective for long-term wellness.
+There is generally no need for long-term medication, either.
+Studies show that this procedure is effective for 15 to 20 years.

 Pre-surgery Checklist English (PDF) | Pre-surgery Checklist Spanish (PDF)